 CAPP tuition is based on the number of credit hours for each course.
 Enrolled students pay less than half the standard per-credit tuition rate and receive a TitanCard, which provides them the same University resources as teachers receive.

 CAPP adjuncts also receive a $450 honorarium for each course they teach each year.
-If the UW Oshkosh course has more than 10 enrolled, the adjust receives an additional $200.
+If the UW Oshkosh course has more than 10 enrolled, the adjunct receives an additional $200.

 Teachers with a master's degree are eligible to teach CAPP courses.
 Upon approval by the UW Oshkosh academic department of the teacher's subject, a teacher will be appointed as an adjunct instructor at the University and work cooperatively with professors to implement the college course.
 View department's adjunct requirements.